Articles / Software / Apps

 If the build is too expensive, do not just shrug at the total.
 Go to the per-part target prices.

-That is where the app starts working like a used PC parts profit tracker.
-You can see which parts are pushing the build too hard and what kind of buy-in would make more sense for them.
+That is where you see which parts are pushing the build too hard, and what buy-in would actually make them work.

 Use that to decide whether to: